Githu77/EasyBuy/README.md

 - **Deployment:** Basic instructions for deploying the project on PythonAnywhere.
 - **Contributing and License:** Information on contributing to the project and its licensing.

-Feel free to customize any part of this README to better suit your project!
-Let me know if there's anything else you need. 😊